Capitoline Museums Tickets 2026

 Can you visit the Capitoline Museums for free?

 Yes, on several conditions.
-The first Sunday of every month is free under the Domenica al Museo initiative — no reservation, but expect 1-2 hour queues on busy days.
+The first Sunday of every month is free for everyone under the Domenica al Museo initiative — no reservation, but expect 1-2 hour queues on busy days.
 Since February 2026, residents of Rome and the Metropolitan City enter free year-round with a valid ID at the ticket office.
-MIC card holders enter free for 12 months from activation.
-Children under 6 are always free.
-EU citizens aged 18-25 get a reduced rate, not free entry.
+Children under 6 are always free, as are MIC card holders, licensed EU tour guides, ICOM members, and visitors with disabilities plus a companion.
+Free tickets have to be requested by calling 060608 or at the Capitoline ticket office, and free entry does not cover the separate Villa Caffarelli exhibition space.
+Non-residents aged 6 to 25 get a reduced rate, not free entry.

 How long do you need at the Capitoline Museums?